CKohwo/data-ingestion-lab/level3_automated_ingestion_cycles/README.md

 ## 🧠 Level 3 – Automated Ingestion cycles (scheduled data refresh)

-This level marks the evolution from a simple HTML crawler into a hybrid, autonomous ingestion system — capable of fetching data from both web sources (HTML scraping) and structured APIs, then intelligently produces a refreshing datasets on a fixed schedule.
+This level marks the evolution from a simple HTML crawler into a autonomous ingestion system — capable of fetching data from different web sources (HTML scraping) and then intelligently produces a refreshing datasets on a fixed schedule.

-The automation pipeline runs every 5 days via GitHub Actions, fetches and delivers data from multiple ingestion layers, and commits updates directly to this repository — creating a continuously self-refreshing data engine.
+The automation pipeline runs every 5 days via GitHub Actions & Render, it fetches and delivers data from multiple ingestion layers, and commits updates directly to this repository — creating a continuously self-refreshing data engine.

 --------